computexpresslink/libcxlmi/README.md

 Once an endpoint is open, commands may be sent to the CXL component, for which response timeouts are configurable through `cxlmi_endpoint_set_timeout()`, taking into account any maximum values defined by the transport.
 For example, for MCTP-based that is 2 seconds.
+Similarly, the `cxlmi_endpoint_get_timeout()` counterpart may be used to obtain the timeout value.

 API for sending commands is very ad-hoc to the CXL specification, such as for payload input and output.
 As such, the user is expected to know what to look